Paul A. Osborn

 Bar Admissions & Associations

 Mr. Osborn was admitted to the Illinois Bar in 1980.
-He is also admitted to the United States District Court – Northern District of Illinois.
+He is also admitted to the United States District Courts in the Northern and Central Districts of Illinois.
 He is a member of the Illinois State and Whiteside County bar associations.
 He served as the President of the Whiteside County Bar Association in 2003-2004.
 In addition, he is a member of the American Bankruptcy Institute.

-Mr. Osborn has been involved with the Illinois State Bar Association, including serving as a member of the Commercial, Banking and Bankruptcy Section Council, 1994-2002 and 2010-present, Chairperson 2000-2001.
-He also served four years on the Family Law Section Council and is now in the 15th year on the Continuing Legal Education Committee, for which he served as Chairperson from 2007-2009, the first years in which MCLE compliance reporting was required.
+Mr. Osborn served with the Illinois State Bar Association as a member of the Commercial, Banking and Bankruptcy Section Council, 1994-2002 and 2010-present, Chairperson 2000-2001.
+He also served four years on the Family Law Section Council and is now in the 17th year on the Continuing Legal Education Committee, for which he served as Chairperson from 2007-2009, the first years in which MCLE compliance reporting was required.
 As a CLE Committee member, he has served as liaison to the State and Local Tax Section Council.

 Mr. Osborn has been a featured speaker at numerous continuing legal education seminars on bankruptcy and family law matters, and has also presented programs to a variety of Bankers’ groups.
 After the passage of revisions to Article 9 of Illinois’ Uniform Commercial Code, he made presentations on the effects of the revisions.
 He also has made presentations to Northwest Illinois bankers on topics ranging from BAPCPA, participation agreements, letters of credit, the Equal Credit Opportunity Act, Dodd-Frank, mortgage modifications, and ag loan workouts.

-Mr. Osborn has presented topics at the Basic Skills program for newly admitted attorneys for seven years.
-Incoming ISBA President Hon.
-Russell Hartigan reappointed Mr. Osborn to the CLE Committee and the Commercial Banking and Bankruptcy Section Council for the 2017-18 ISBA term.
-He is also a member of the special task force on membership and the Solo & Small Firm Conference planning committee and most recently, the first Board of the ISBA Leadership Academy.
+Mr. Osborn has presented topics at the Basic Skills program for newly admitted attorneys for nine years.
+Incoming ISBA President David Sosin reappointed Mr. Osborn to the CLE Committee and the Commercial Banking and Bankruptcy Section Council for the 2019-20 ISBA term.
+He also was member of the special task force on membership, the Solo & Small Firm Conference planning committee and most recently, the first Board of the ISBA Leadership Academy.

 Locally, Mr. Osborn served for over 10 years on the board of Winning Wheels, Inc., a residential facility for physically disabled young people.
-He is also a past President and currently the Secretary of the Sterling Schools Foundation, which operates an auditorium on the campus of Sterling High School, issues scholarships, awards minigrants to teachers, sponsors Distinguished Alumni awards and publishes newsletters distributed to alumni at no cost to them.
+He is also a past President and currently the Secretary of the Sterling Schools Foundation, which operates an auditorium on the campus of Sterling High School, issues scholarships, awards mini-grants to teachers, sponsors Distinguished Alumni awards and publishes newsletters distributed to alumni at no cost to them.
 He is a Rotary Scholar, Past President and Paul Harris Fallow as well as a fellow of the Illinois Bar Foundation.

 NOTICE: The Supreme Court of Illinois does not recognize certifications of specialties in the practice of law, nor does it recognize certifications of expertise in any phase of the practice of law by an agency, governmental or private, or by any group, organization or association, except for “patent”, “trademark”, or “admiralty.”